Luis Robert Preview, Player Props: White Sox vs. Rockies

 Luis Robert At The Plate

-- Among the qualified batters in MLB action, he ranks 46th in batting average, 84th in on-base percentage, and sixth in slugging.
+- He ranks 41st in batting average, 84th in on base percentage, and sixth in slugging among the qualified hitters in MLB play.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.